g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 )
 ```

-The combination of these files ends up making an executable target called `django-admin` which will run the django-admin
+The combination of these files ends up making an executable target called `django-admin` which will run the
-script in the Django pypi module.
-That means that by running `./pants run src:django-admin`, Pants will download Django
+django-admin script in the Django pypi module.
+That means that by running `./pants run src:django-admin`, Pants will
-from pypi, install it into an ephemeral virtual environment and run the django-admin script.
+download Django from pypi, install it into an ephemeral virtual environment and run the django-admin script.

 # Step 4: Setup the Django Project

-The first step of the Django tutorial instructs you how to setup a django project.
+Part 1 of the Django tutorial instructs you how to setup a django project.
 We can roughly follow along,
 however, because we are using Pants there are a few differences.

 When the tutorial says to run `django-admin startproject mysite`, you will need to run the following: